derickayala25/osticket-prereqs/README.md

 <b>Install PHP Manager for IIS</b></br>
+PHP used to stand for Personal Home Page.
+However, now it means PHP: Hypertext Processor.
+It's a server-side scripting language used mainly for web development.
+PHP Manager for IIS is a tool/plugin that helps you manage PHP installations on your IIS web server, making working with PHP easier and less manual.
 1. Navigate to https://github.com/phpmanager/phpmanager/releases on your browser.
 2. Click on the file named <b>PHPManagerForIIS_x64.msi</b>.
 The file will be downloaded automatically.
 3. Type <b>File Explorer</b> in the search box and open it.